bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

 click-a-link-load-a-page-of-HTML web applications we are all familiar with and that are, to an extent, being supplanted by SPAs.

-Below, we will go through the problems he outlines, all of which are valid when discussing "standard" MPAs, and we will demonstrate how a hypermedia-centric technology like htmx can solve each of them.
+Below, we will go through the various problems he outlines, all of which are true of "standard" MPAs, and we will demonstrate how an MPA using a hypermedia-oriented technology, [htmx](/), can solve each of them.

-### "You Can't Keep A Video Running"
+### "You Can't Keep A Video Running On Navigations"

 A general problem with standard MPAs is that they issue a full page refresh on every request.
 This means something like a video or audio player will be replaced and, thus, stop playing, when a request is made.